Giving Tuesday: it doesn’t have to be just one day a year.

 According to CharityBuzz, it has helped its nonprofit partners raise more than $100 million since its inception in 2005, and each year the average organization raises more than $50,000 through the online platform.
 The website lets you bid on items and experiences from hotels, luxury properties and airlines to walk-on roles on a top TV show or lunch with Michael Bloomberg.

 The FWA first used CharityBuzz last year for a fundraiser, which Openshaw said was “a really good experience,” and again are using the site for their upcoming holiday event.
 The FWA auction started at 4 p.m.
 Thursday.
+The third way to give back, the FWA suggests, is by donating stock.

 “If the stock is worth more than you bought it for, you’re usually better off donating it to charity instead of selling it, and that allows you to avoid the capital gains taxes on the profit,” Openshaw told ThinkAdvisor.
 “On the flip side, if the value of the stock is less than you bought it for, you’ll probably want to cash it first so you can deduct the loss.”